yorkshire-and-humber-care-record/fhir-appliance/README.md

 # Technical Overview

-The FHIR Appliance has been developed using a stack of open source software and health care interoperability standards, namely:
+Interweave Connect has been developed using a stack of open source software and health care interoperability standards, namely:

 [Fast Healthcare Interoperable Resources - FHIR](https://fhir.hl7.org.uk)
 Fast Healthcare Interoperability Resources is a standard describing data formats and elements and an application programming interface for exchanging electronic health records.
 The standard was created by the Health Level Seven International health-care standards organization.